-Standards of Practice for Optometrists and Dispensing g Opticians 3 The standards 6 1.
-Listen to patients and ensure that they are at the he of the decisions made about their care eart 8 2.
+Standards of Practice for Optometrists and Dispensing Opticians 3 The standards 6 1.
+Listen to patients and ensure that they are at the heart of the decisions made about their care 8 2.
 Communicate effectively with your patients 9 3.
 Obtain valid consent 10 4.
 Show care and compassion for your patients 11 5.
 Keep your knowledge and skills up to date 12 6.
-Recognise, and work within, your limits of competer nce 13 Conduct appropriate assessments, examinations, treatments and referrals 14 8.
+Recognise, and work within, your limits of competence 13 7.
+Conduct appropriate assessments, examinations, treatments and referrals 14 8.
 Maintain adequate patient records 16 9.
 Ensure that supervision is undertaken appropriately and complies with the law 17 10.
-Work collaboratively with colleagues in the interests of patients s 18 Protect and safeguard patients, colleagues and other from harm ers 19 12.
+Work collaboratively with colleagues in the interests of patients 18 11.
+Protect and safeguard patients, colleagues and others from harm 19 12.
 Ensure a safe environment for your patients 21 13.
-Show respect and fairness to others and do not disc criminate 23 14.
-Maintain confidentiality and respect your patients' p orivacy 25 15.
+Show respect and fairness to others and do not discriminate 23 14.
+Maintain confidentiality and respect your patients' privacy 25 15.
 Maintain appropriate boundaries with others 27 16.
-Be honest and trustworthy 28 Do not damage the reputation of your profession the your conduct nrough 29 18.
+Be honest and trustworthy 28 17.
+Do not damage the reputation of your profession through your conduct 29 18.
 Respond to complaints effectively 30 19.
 Be candid when things have gone wrong 31